inet-framework/inet/showcases/wireless/ieee802154/doc/index.rst

 are transmitted with a bandwidth of 2.8 MHz using 2.24 mW transmission power.
 The model uses the scalar analog model.

-The :ned:`Ieee802154NarrowbandInterface` module contains a :ned:`Ieee802154NarrowbandScalarRadio` and the corresponding :ned:`Ieee802154NarrowbandMac`.
+The :ned:`Ieee802154NarrowbandInterface` module contains an :ned:`Ieee802154NarrowbandScalarRadio` and the corresponding :ned:`Ieee802154NarrowbandMac`.
 The radio medium module required by the radio is :ned:`Ieee802154NarrowbandScalarRadioMedium`.
 As per the name, the